cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai_example_binary_classifier.html#step3-Documentation on Testing AutoAI

 7.Developing UI and Deployment
-Description:Developed model needs to be deployed on an User Interface(UI).This will be the final milestone for our project.This includes developing the appropriate UI and deploying the model onto the UI to interface the user with the developed model.

 7.1 Developing UI with Node-Red:
     Node-Red is a flow editor to develop the User Interface without any background programming knowledge.It is very easy to create and easily understandable.So,we chosen Node-Red service to develop the User Interface(UI) which is created previously in a suitable format.UI is created,which makes the user to interface with the trained model very easy.